 This zucchini bread will keep in the freezer for 3-4 months.
 (It will keep longer, but you can risk it becoming freezer burned.)

-How do you know when your zucchini bread is done baking?
+How do you know when it is done baking?

 I like to use the toothpick test :-).
 Grab a toothpick and insert it into the middle of your zucchini bread.
 If the toothpick comes out clean, your gluten free zucchini bread is ready.
 If you see batter or crumbs, you will need to bake it a bit longer.